 Children can be perpetrators of abuse.
-Peer on peer abuse happens when a young person is bullied or harmed by another young person of the same or similar age.
-Peer on peer abuse can include sexual exploitation, harmful sexual behaviour, serious youth crime, including physical assault, rape and murder between young people under the age of 18 and domestic abuse (emotional, physical, sexual, coercive).
-Peer on peer abuse can occur in the context of bullying (racist, cyber, sexist, sexual, sexual harassment, homophobic, transphobic, religious, those with special needs).
+Child-on-child abuse happens when a young person is bullied or harmed by another young person of the same or similar age.
+Child-on-child abuse can include sexual exploitation, harmful sexual behaviour, serious youth crime, including physical assault, rape, and murder between young people under the age of 18 and domestic abuse (emotional, physical, sexual, coercive).
+Child-on-child abuse can occur in the context of bullying (racist, cyber, sexist, sexual, sexual harassment, homophobic, transphobic, religious, those with special needs).
 Refer also to policies on Anti-bullying, Mobile phones, On-line safety.

 Sexual violence and sexual harassment can happen between children of any age and gender.
 Such cases may occur online and/or offline.
-It is important that staff are fully aware of certain groups that may be more at risk from peer on peer abuse such as those with SEND and LGBT children and young people along with other minority groups.
+It is important that staff are fully aware of certain groups that may be more at risk from peer on child abuse such as those with SEND and LGBT children and young people along with other minority groups.